DRSNJM/drsnjm.github.com/source/index.markdown

 a board game recommendation system, designed and constructed from the ground up to emulate the expertise of a board game enthusiast using artificial intelligence fundamentals.
-The system is a major capstone project at the university, but will be fully functional and useable to any 3rd party user.
+The system is a major capstone project at the university that will be a fully functional and product.

 ---